GraviQuate/COBOL-reporting/README.md

 ```

 `-x` tells the compiler to produce executable code.
 Without the `-x` flag, it will produce `.dll` files on Windows and `.so` files on Linux.

+**NOTE:** This repository was created as part of a university course requirement.